RNtaate/To-Do-List/README.md

 1. View and edit all categories.

-1. View and edit all todo/tasks in each categories
+1. View and edit all todos/tasks in each category

-1. Click a single todo/task to see/edit its details
+1. Click a single todo/task to see or edit its details

 1. Create and Delete a category.